-You may be in this situation as your initial investment in your health and fitness has given you no tangible return.
+You may be in this situation as your initial investment in your health has given you no tangible return.
 YET!
 If you are consistent and patient with your methods and learn to love the journey itself, you will undoubtedly reap the benefits in the future.
-This is the key; if you fall in love with the process of moving towards your goals without being fixated on achieving only the end result, the seemingly mundane tasks of exercising and eating a healthy diet will actually become the things that gives you energy, rather than drains you of it.
+This is the key; if you fall in love with the process of moving towards your goals your progress will improve.
+This should be done without being fixated on achieving the end result.
+In the end, the seemingly mundane tasks of exercising and improving your diet will become the things that gives you momentum, rather than drains you of it.

 This is where it is important to take ownership and responsibility for your actions.
-Think about it, blame always feels better than guilt and this simply comes down to the chemical reactions that occur in the human brain.
-It is vital we move away from the comfort found in constantly blaming our lack of action due to external factors; skipping the gym because you are tired, too busy or not knowing which workout you’re doing.
-Instead, we must look in the mirror and point the finger at ourselves.
+Think about it, blame always feels better initially, but is it always the most helpful?
+It is vital we move away from the comfort found in constantly blaming our lack of action due to external factors; skipping the gym because you are too busy or ordering an unhealthy takeaway because you too tired.
+Instead, we must look for ways to make it easier for ourselves to achieve.

-By adopting this way of thinking you are no longer playing the role of the victim, you can no longer blame your actions (or lack of) on external factors and now you are in control.
+By adopting this way of thinking you are no longer playing the role of the victim, you can no longer blame your actions (or lack of) on external factors.
+Remember that you are in control.
 Instead of accepting everything is your fault and then lying in a bath of blame and guilt, you must ask yourself questions like, “How am I in control right now?
 What could I have done differently to get the result I wanted?”.
-In doing this, you are no longer giving in to failure, but you are automatically developing a plan to overcome the obstacle by taking ownership and responsibility.
+In doing this, you are no longer giving in to failure, but you are automatically developing a plan to overcome obstacles by taking ownership and responsibility.

-Going back to our example of skipping the gym because you were too tired.
-By applying a sense of discipline and ownership, you can start to find things you can do differently and develop a plan to ensure this doesn’t happen again.
+For example, perhaps you regularly skip the gym because you are too tired after work.
+By applying a sense of discipline and ownership, you can start to find ways to make it easier for yourself and develop a plan to decrease the chance of it happening again.

 Remember your reasons

-Don’t get me wrong, this concept of ownership and responsibility is a tough pill to swallow and if you are struggling, I would highly recommend going back to why you started your health journey in the first place.
-Why did you steer your New Year resolutions towards improving your health and fitness?
+Don’t get me wrong, this concept of ownership and responsibility can be a tough pill to swallow and if you are struggling, I would highly recommend reminding yourself about why you started your health journey in the first place.
+Why did you steer your 2021 goals towards improving your health?
 What was it that prompted you to change?